Back to Resources library

 As far as creativity goes I think everyone can find a place for that – either improving the work processes or shifting things around creatively to manage our time better.
 We talk a lot about productivity and minimizing screen time but forget that we are deprived of the micro-moments that ground us – chats in the morning with somebody from another department whilst making coffee, lunch with your co-workers… even commuting can be a sort of a ritual that helps you detach from screens and reconnect with your environment.
 These moments are clear timestamps that create the boundaries as to when and where work begins and ends.

-In Studio we try to find opportunities to connect: during our 1:1s, through our Buddy program, or our weekly high-lows on Fridays.
-I’m a big advocate for learning how to have difficult conversations and implementing feedback from our coworkers in order to create a welcoming and safe environment.
+In Studio, we try to find opportunities to connect: during our 1:1s, through our Buddy program, or our weekly high-lows on Fridays.
+I’m a big advocate for learning how to have difficult conversations and implementing feedback from our coworkers to create a welcoming and safe environment.

 That’s why we’ve introduced peer and manager reviews, not just for performance metrics but also as a time to chat for a minute or two (if the workload permits).
 For a lot of people, this is the only time in the day that they get to see their coworkers, which can really set the tone for the day.
 It is important to be pragmatic about meetings but I believe we shouldn’t always be strictly utilitarian.